-Adaptive Technology workstations are available in several locations including the Christopher Center and the Union, for the visually- or aurally- impaired members of the University community.
+Adaptive Technology workstations are available in several locations including the Christopher Center, Gellersen Hall, Urschel Hall, and the Harre Union, for the visually- or aurally- impaired members of the University community.
 With few exceptions, students may use Valparaiso University computing resources without direct charge.

-Features and Functions.
-General applications supported include electronic mail, web browser, anti-virus, word processing, spreadsheet, database, desktop publishing, a course management system, web page editing, statistics, and presentation graphics.
-Many departments have discipline-specific applications on the network or in departmental computing clusters.
+General applications supported include electronic mail, web browsers, anti-virus, word processing, spreadsheet, database, desktop publishing, an online course management system, statistical analysis software and presentation graphics.
+Many departments have discipline-specific applications on the network or in departmental computing labs.

 Assistance with Resources.
 The IT Help Desk, located on the first floor of the Christopher Center, is managed by professional staff and student consultants who will answer technology-related questions and route service requests to technical staff.

-IT offers free enrichment courses in specific applications, web resources, electronic mail, and basic computer skills throughout the year.
+IT offers free technology training sessions on specific applications, web resources, email, and basic computer skills throughout the year.
+Visit <